How to contribute to the developer portal

 Yes, both still work in progress but please see style guide and editorial guidelines.

-Should I commit the yarn.lock file?
+Should I commit the yarn.lock

-No, please do not commit your yarn.lock file: this represents a software baseline and should be updated only at regular intervals by site maintainers.
+file: this represents a software baseline and should be updated only at regular intervals by site maintainers.

-I committed yarn.lock to my PR branch: what do I do?
+to my PR branch: what do I do?

 Assuming:

-• origin refers to your local fork
+refers to your local forkupstream

-First, do one of these in your the working root directory of your fork (to restore an unmodified yarn.lock):
+First, do one of these in your the working root directory of your fork (to restore an unmodified yarn.lock

-• ... from your working fork's staging branch (if you've created your PR branch from there):
+branch (if you've created your PR branch from there):git checkout staging -- yarn.lock

-• git checkout origin/staging -- yarn.lock
+branch of your fork itself:git checkout origin/staging -- yarn.lock

-• ... from the official repository:
+- ... from the official repository:

-• git checkout upstream/staging -- yarn.lock
+git checkout upstream/staging -- yarn.lock

 Then commit to reverse the changes you've made.
 For example:

-• git commit -m 'reverting to unmodified yarn.lock'
+git commit -m 'reverting to unmodified yarn.lock'

 The same technique can be used to revert modifications to other portal files.
 For more help, see the popular thread Remove a modified file from pull request.